 If the item is a manufactured (mobile) home, you may have other tax considerations, depending upon whether the manufactured (mobile) home also is installed by the dealer.
-See "Manufactured (mobile) homes" on Page 16.
+See the "Manufactured homes (formerly known as mobile homes)" section.

 Off-site sales